 : I'm not working on weekends.
 Hobbes

-: All right, you'll need five leaves a day.
+: All right, so you'll need five leaves a day.
 Calvin

 : And my weekdays are booked solid until Thursday 7:00 P.M.
 Hobbes